riipandi/vitto/docs/05-dynamic-routes.md

 2. `template` matches your template filename (without `.vto`)
 3. `dataSource` matches your hook name
 4. `getPath` returns a valid file path with extension
+5. Hooks are properly registered in the `hooks` option

 ### Data Not Available in Template